Microsoft/azure-docs.cs-cz/articles/load-balancer/quickstart-load-balancer-standard-public-portal.md

 ---
-title: 'Rychlý Start: vytvoření Standard Load Balancer-Azure Portal'
+title: Quickstart:Create a Standard Load Balancer - Azure portal
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: V tomto rychlém startu se dozvíte, jak vytvořit Standard Load Balancer pomocí Azure Portal.
+description: This quickstart shows how to create a Standard Load Balancer by using the Azure portal.
 services: load-balancer
 documentationcenter: na
 author: asudbring